Cashier’s Check Fee Comparison at Top 10 U.S. Banks

 The following is a MyBankTracker basic overview on cashier’s checks including a comparison of costs at the top U.S. banks:

-According to the August banking analysis by MyBankTracker.com, the average cost of a cashier’s check was $9.10 at the 10 biggest banks in America, which remained unchanged from 2013.
+According to the banking analysis by MyBankTracker, the average cost of a cashier’s check was $9.10 at the ten biggest banks in America.

 Note that these figures represent the fee that pertains to basic checking account holders at a given bank.
 Some banks may waive the fees for cashier’s checks if a customer has a high-tiered checking account.